srl-labs/containerlab/docs/manual/kinds/ceos.md

 * `eth0` - management interface connected to the containerlab management network
 * `et1` - first data interface

-When containerlab launches ceos node, it will set IPv4/6 addresses as assigned by docker to the `et0` interface and ceos node will boot with that addresses configure.
+When containerlab launches ceos node, it will set IPv4/6 addresses as assigned by docker to the `eth0` interface and ceos node will boot with that addresses configured.
 Data interfaces `et1+` need to be configured with IP addressing manually.

 ???note "ceos interfaces output"
     This output demonstrates the IP addressing of the linux interfaces of ceos node.